The sconce or

 A new base

-was cut from a lip balm case retaining just the section that screws.
+was cut from a Chap Stick Lip Balm case retaining just the bottom

 The plug wires are made from 22 gage solid copper wire which just